mars-sim/mars-sim/README.md

 ### Prerequisites

+Currently, mars-sim supports Java 11.
+We will transition to Java 17 as JDK 17 is the next long-term support (LTS) release.

 For r5389 and onward,
 * Revert back to requiring only JRE 11 for running mars-sim
 * Revert back to requiring only JDK 11 (or openjdk 11) for compiling binary

-> Note: beginning r5389, mars-sim reverted back to supporting Java 11 until the release of the next Java Long-Term Support (LTS).

 For r5274 and onward,
 * Requires JRE 14 for running mars-sim